JourdanThomas/CubeSat/Swarm_decode/README.md

 # Starting the program
-You can start the program by
+You can start the program by using